GRID: Scaling Task-Agnostic Inference in Continual Prompt Tuning

 Continual learning (CL) involves learning from a sequence of tasks without full access to previous task data, aiming to preserve prior knowledge and enable positive transfer.
-A key challenge is catastrophic forgetting \cite{mccloskey1989catastrophic}, where updates to model parameters on new data erode earlier knowledge.
-CL strategies are categorized into three approaches: \textbf{memory-based} methods store and replay past task data to mitigate forgetting \cite{shin2017continual, bang2021rainbow}; \textbf{regularization-based} methods penalize deviations from important parameters to retain knowledge without stored data \cite{kirkpatrick2017overcoming, zenke2017continual}; and \textbf{architecture-based} methods expand the model by adding new components for each task \cite{rusu2016progressive, yoon2018lifelong}.
-These methods face scalability issues in large pretrained models, motivating the development of \textit{parameter-efficient CL} techniques using lightweight components like prompts and adapters \cite{xu2023parameterefficientfinetuningmethodspretrained, ruckle-etal-2021-adapterdrop}.
+A key challenge is catastrophic forgetting \citep{mccloskey1989catastrophic}, where updates to model parameters on new data erode earlier knowledge.
+CL strategies are categorized into three approaches: memory-based methods store and replay past task data to mitigate forgetting \citep{shin2017continual, bang2021rainbow}; regularization-based methods penalize deviations from important parameters to retain knowledge without stored data \citep{kirkpatrick2017overcoming, zenke2017continual}. \cite{du-etal-2024-unlocking} adopts a gradient-masking strategy by updating only high-activation model parameters, achieving task-agnostic and rehearsal-free CL; and architecture-based methods expand the model by adding new components for each task \citep{ yoon2018lifelong, tiwari2026turning}.
+These methods face scalability issues in large pre-trained models, motivating the development of parameter-efficient CL techniques using lightweight components like prompts and adapters \citep{xu2023parameterefficientfinetuningmethodspretrained, ruckle-etal-2021-adapterdrop}.